neynarxyz/neynar_parquet_importer/README.md

 NOTE: Older systems might use `docker-compose` instead of `docker compose`

+## Developing

+Set up the python environment

+    python3.12 -m .venv venv
+    . .venv/bin/activate
+    pip install -U pip
+    pip install --use-pep517 -r requirements.txt -e .

+Set up your configuration.
+Copy this file and then add your secrets to it.
+The database host/port will probably need to go to "localhost:15432" instead of "postgres:5432":

+    cp env.example .env

+Run the app:

+    INTERACTIVE_DEBUG=true python -m example_neynar_parquet_importer.main

+NOTE: INTERACTIVE_DEBUG makes python open a shell if an exception happens.
+This can be useful for debugging but shouldn't be used in production.

 ## Todo

 - Download the latest full instead of hard coding the timestamp